rickymoorhouse/track-school-guidance/actions-for-education-and-childcare-settings-to-prepare-for-wider-opening-from-1-june-2020.md

 -   cleaning, including supplies of cleaning and handwashing products
 -   testing and tracing
 -   personal protective equipment (PPE)
--   what settings should do in response to a case of COVID-19 being confirmed
+-   what settings should do in response to a case of coronavirus (COVID-19) being confirmed

 ### Attendance

 No one with symptoms should attend a setting for any reason.
-Eligible children – including priority groups - are strongly encouraged to attend their education setting, unless they are self-isolating or they are clinically vulnerable (in which case they should follow medical advice).
+Eligible children and young people - including priority groups - are strongly encouraged to attend their education setting, unless they are self-isolating or they are clinically vulnerable (in which case they should follow medical advice).
 If someone in their household is extremely clinically vulnerable, they should only attend if stringent social distancing can be adhered to, and the child is able to understand and follow those instructions.
 Families should notify their nursery/school/college as normal if their child is unable to attend so that staff can explore the reason with them and address barriers together.
 Parents will not be fined for non-attendance at this time, and schools and colleges will not be held to account for attendance levels.
 Schools and colleges should continue to inform social workers where children with a social worker do not attend.

 Schools and colleges should resume taking their attendance register and continue to complete the online Educational Setting Status form which